-The bill establishes requirements and procedures for law enforcement's use of facial recognition technology and mandates training and reporting.
+The bill establishes requirements and procedures for law enforcement's use of facial recognition technology and mandates training by 2025.

-If you operate a law enforcement agency in Maryland using facial recognition technology, you must report annually and train staff by June 30, 2025.
+If you operate a law enforcement agency in Maryland using facial recognition technology, you must publish an annual report by February 1 each year.

 What do these statuses mean? ▼